xtivia/speedray-cli/docs/documentation/stories/include-angular-material.md

 @import '~https://fonts.googleapis.com/icon?family=Material+Icons';
 ```

-Run `ng serve` to run your application in development mode, and navigate to `http://localhost:4200`.
+Run `sr serve` to run your application in development mode, and navigate to `http://localhost:4200`.

 To verify Angular Material has been set up correctly, change `src/app/app.component.html` to the following...
 ```html